elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Setting chunk limit size and queue limit size for fluentd from sc-config file
 - Added options to configure the liveness and readiness probe settings for fluentd forwarder.
 - resource requests for apps [#551](https://github.com/elastisys/compliantkubernetes-apps/pull/551)
-  !!
-This will cause disruptions/downtime in the cluster as many of the pods will restart to apply the new resource limits/requests. !!
+  > **_NOTE:_** This will cause disruptions/downtime in the cluster as many of the pods will restart to apply the new resource limits/requests.
-  !!
 Check your cluster available resources before applying the new requests.
-The pods will remain in a pending state if not enough resources are available. !!
+The pods will remain in a pending state if not enough resources are available.
 - Increased Velero request limits.
 - Velero restic backup is now default
 - Velero backups everything in user namespaces, opt out by using label compliantkubernetes.io/nobackup: velero
 - Added configuration for Velero daily backup schedule in config files
+- cert-manager networkpolicy, the possibility to configure a custom public repository for the http01 challenge image and the possibility to add an OPA exception for the cert-manager-acmesolver image [#593](https://github.com/elastisys/compliantkubernetes-apps/pull/593)
+  > **_NOTE:_** Possible breaking change if OPA policies are enabled

 ### Removed